Workshop summary

 - Empirical studies on Autonomous Intelligent Systems

-- Industry practices
+- Industry best practices